Windy-Codes/Jelly_flop/README.md

 # 🟩 Jelly Flop
+# 2D_Platformer_template

-A 2D parkour platformer made in Unity.
+A 2D parkour platformer template made in Unity.
 You control a squishy jelly character with realistic physics-based movement while trying to survive traps, gaps and anything else waiting to kill you.
 The project is fully open source.

 ## 🚀 Features